floriankugler/FLKAutoLayout/README.md

 FLKAutoLayout
 =============

-FLKAutoLayout is a category on UIView which makes it easy to setup layout constraints in code.
+FLKAutoLayout is a collection of categories on UIView which makes it easy to setup layout constraints in code.

 FLKAutoLayout creates simple constraints with a readable syntax and provides many convenience methods to setup more complex constraints between multiple views at once.
-It automatically adds the constraints to the nearest common superview of the views involved and sets the translatesAutoresizingMaskIntoConstraints property on those views to NO.
+It automatically adds the constraints to the nearest common superview of the views involved and sets the `translatesAutoresizingMaskIntoConstraints` property on those views to `NO`.

 FLKAutoLayout provides methods on UIView *instances* for simple layout constraints like width and height or constraining an edge of one view to another.
 Furthermore it provides methods on the UIView *class* for more complex layout constraints where more than two views are involved.